mimo84/bootstrap-maxlength/README.md

  * **utf8**: if true the input will count using utf8 bytesize/encoding.
 For example: the '£' character is counted as two characters.
 Default: ```false```.
  * **showOnReady**: shows the badge as soon as it is added to the page, similar to alwaysShow.
 Default: ```false```.
  * **twoCharLinebreak**: count linebreak as 2 characters to match IE/Chrome textarea validation.
 Default: ```true```.
  * **customMaxAttribute**: String -- allows a custom attribute to display indicator without triggering native maxlength behaviour.
-Ignored if value greater than a native maxlength attribute. 'overmax' class gets added when exceeded to allow user to implement form validation.
+Ignored if value greater than a native maxlength attribute. customMaxClass settings gets added when exceeded to allow user to implement form validation.
 Default is ```null```.
+ * **customMaxClass**: Set the class to be added with 'customMaxAttribute'.
+The default is 'overmax'.
  * **validate**: If the browser doesn't support the maxlength attribute, attempt to type more than the indicated chars, will be prevented.
 Default: ```false```.
  * **allowOverMax**: Will allow the input to be over the customMaxLength.
 Useful in soft max situations.
 Default `false`.
  * **zIndex**: Will set the counter z-elevation.
 Useful to fix elevation in modals or dialogs.
 Default `1099`.